aggroskater/ee3420-microprocessors/README.md

 Stapleton flashed all of the boards used in class via the two-board POD set up.
 I have provided what I believe to be a relatively recent version of the flash .s29 file that may or may not work for anyone who trys to program the flash memory with it.
-It is located in this directory as:
+It is located at:

-    Dragon12-Plus_FLASH_Image_01-16-2013.s29
+    flash-library/Dragon12-Plus_FLASH_Image_01-16-2013.s29

 Assuming you can successfully program the flash memory for your particular development board, then all of the macros utilized in this course (like GETS,